hbctraining/Peak_analysis_workshop/lessons/07_DE_annotation_and_enrichment_analysis.md

 # Exploring results from ORA analysis.

-Let's take a look at what terms are identified as over-represented in the genes up-regulated in cold conditions.
+Let's take a look at what terms are identified as over-represented in the up-regulated genes in cKO vs WT.
 ```{r}
 View(go_ORA_Up_df)
 ```
+#### Key Columns in Results
 In the first few columns we see the GO identifier and the descriptive term name.
 In the next two columns that follow, we observe GeneRatio and BgRatio.
 These values allows us to compare the overlaps to the background.

 BgRatio: M/N